Google Translate Disclaimer

 • Public spas

-• Class C facilities (public wading pools, splash pads and waterslide receiving basins)
+• Class C facilities (public wading pools, splash pads, and waterslide receiving basins and floatation tanks)

-Written notification must be provided to us at least 14 days before opening a public recreational water facility that has been closed for more than four weeks or a newly constructed/renovated facility.
+Written notification must be provided at least 14 days before opening a public recreational water facility that has been closed for more than four weeks or newly constructed/renovated facility.
 As an owner or operator of a public recreational water facility, you must complete and submit a notification form.

-You must receive written permission from one of our public health inspectors prior to opening a newly constructed or renovated recreational water facility.
+You must receive written approval from one of our public health inspectors prior to opening a newly constructed or renovated recreational water facility.

 Training courses are available through private companies: